acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 From an engineering perspective, these configurations make a profound difference because they eliminate the possibility of page faults causing multi-millisecond pauses during critical operations.

+> **Key Takeaway**: Virtual memory and dynamic memory allocation introduce unpredictable timing variations that can disrupt real-time performance.
+By disabling swap, locking memory pages in RAM, pre-faulting pages, and using careful memory allocation strategies, we can eliminate major sources of timing jitter and ensure more deterministic behavior for robotics applications.

+<a name="cpu-thermal"></a>
-### 6. CPU Frequency, Thermal Management, and Microarchitectural Considerations
+## 5.3 CPU Frequency, Thermal Management, and Microarchitectural Considerations

+<a name="dvfs-effects"></a>
-#### 6.1 Dynamic Frequency/Voltage Scaling Effects
+### 5.3.1 Dynamic Frequency/Voltage Scaling Effects

 Modern CPUs dynamically adjust frequency and voltage to save power: